 After passing Cuiteco the scenery got particularly gorgeous as we drove through pine and oak forests.
 We were almost sorry when we reached our final destination but we cheered up knowing that we would have the chance to see Alberto and Francia at Hotel Centro Jade in Cerocahui for the night.

-All told it took almost 12 hours over two days to drive less than 135 miles (more than 100 of them unpaved) from Creel to El Fuerte through mountains, valleys and many different environments and climates–when we left Cerocahui it was 60 degrees and forested and when we arrived in El Fuerte it was nearing 90 and desert-like.
+All told it took almost 12 hours over two days to drive less than 135 miles (56 km), more than a third of that unpaved, from Creel to El Fuerte through mountains, valleys and many different environments and climates–when we left Cerocahui it was 60 degrees F and forested and when we arrived in El Fuerte it was nearing 90 F and desert-like.

 Despite the heat shock, El Fuerte charmed us.
-It’s the most recently anointed of Mexico’s 35 Pueblos Magicos, honored as havens of traditional architecture and religious signifigance.
+It’s the most recently anointed one of Mexico’s elite Pueblos Magicos, honored as havens of traditional architecture and religious significance.

 All of El Fuerte’s central buildings are freshly painted, very well kept and traditional and food stalls in the market serve a mean birria and delicious tacos.
 When we were in El Fuerte it seemed like half the town was out scraping old paint off the iron benches and metal work in the town plaza as part of one big proud community beautification project as well.